Contact us for availability

 Fussy/faddy eating

-• Children who are showing signs of ‘fussy or faddy eating’ are not forced to eat anything they do not want to.
+• Children who are showing signs of ‘strong food preferences, or aversions to food ’ are not forced to eat anything they do not want to.

 • Staff recognise the signs that a child has had enough and remove uneaten food without comment.